Feature | Target |

 2.3.2 Expressing models visually

-Often it is useful to express models visually, as it can help us understand the relationships between things more easily.
-For example, we can express the relationship between a feature and target similar to the previous Figure 2.1.
+Often it is useful to express models visually, as it can help us understand the relationships more easily.
+For example, we already showed how to express the relationship between a single feature and target in the previous Figure 2.1.
 A more formal way is with a graphical model, and the following is a generic representation of a linear model.

 2.3.3 Expressing models in code